Willkommen. I am a German-American journalist, focusing on health, science, technology, international development and trauma.

 In collaboration with the Dart Center for Journalism and Trauma, I develop projects such as an interdisciplinary conference on trauma, journalism and storytelling or a workshop for victim advocates and crime reporters.
-I teach media literacy for victim advocates at the Massachussetts Victim Assistance Academy and assist in the development of training materials, such as these tip sheets on covering domestic violence.
+I teach media literacy for victim advocates at the Massachussetts Victim Assistance Academy and assist in the development of training materials, such as these tip sheets on covering domestic violence or this case study on a school shooting in Winnenden, Germany (in German).

 I’ve had the privilege to direct the Nieman Foundation’s efforts to strengthen and improve Global Health Reporting and to work with accomplished journalists focusing on poverty, development and health.
 This program for six years produced exemplary reporting on the subject, most lately in collaboration with the Pulitzer Center on Crisis Reporting, and I continue to try and build community among those around the world who aim to tell these stories.